 F. TEAM MOVEMENT/ NEW TEAM

 1/ Upon completion of the season, the results of the playoff finals will determine which teams will move up or down.

 a) Teams finishing in 1st place in their division shall move up to the next division.
 In divisions with 10 teams or more, teams finishing in 2nd place in their division shall move up to the next division if they meet the following criteria:

 – The team must consist of the same players and/or stronger players as the previous year

 – Results of the final standings of the regular season of both 1st and 2nd place teams are close.

-5/ Newly formed teams applying for entry into the league in a division other than “D” or “E” shall make application to the TDWSA through the League Chair at email@example.com.
+5/ Newly formed teams applying for entry into the league in a division other than “D” or “E” shall make application to the TDWSA through the TDWSA Chair at firstname.lastname@example.org.